I’ll be right up front from the beginning …

 And that’s risky.
 I made it, but for many aspiring traders and investors without much of a background in this stuff, their losing streaks are longer than the size of their bank account, and that’s the end of it.

 Long story short: Get a mentor.

-If you’re interested in learning from people — me as well as my top students — consider joining my.
+If you’re interested in learning from people — me as well as my top students — consider joining my Trading Challenge.
 It’s the ultimate way to communicate with other investors, get tips, share your plays, and learn from others’ successes and failures.